-The Office of the Director of Public Prosecutions was established by the Prosecution of Offences Act, 1974.
+The ODPP was established by the Prosecution of Offences Act, 1974.
 Our mission is to provide a Prosecution Service that is independent, fair and effective.
 The Director is independent in the performance of her functions.

 The Director enforces the criminal law in the courts on behalf of the People of Ireland; directs and supervises public prosecutions on indictment in the courts; and gives general direction and advice to the Garda Síochána in relation to summary cases and specific direction in such cases where requested.